Higher Diploma in Midwifery

 Students applying for this programme must be on the General Nurse Division of the register maintained by the Nursing and Midwifery Board of Ireland.
 Thereafter, selection and recruitment is on the basis of performance at interview.

-The Rotunda Hospital and the Coombe Women and Infants Hospital advertise separately for midwifery students.
+The Rotunda Hospital and the Coombe Hospital advertise separately for midwifery students.
 Applicants for this programme must have secured a place in one of the two partnership hospitals before applying to TCD.
-The programme runs back to back, therefore the next intake will be September or March annually.
+The programme runs back to back, next intake will be March 2021 as this is an 18 month programme.

 Please contact the hospitals directly: